coracle-social/coracle/README.md

 Bugs

-- [ ] Fix scrolling on note detail
-- [ ] Be sure to deduplicate all events if needed
-- [ ] Format text with line breaks - pre, or split/br
 - [ ] Remove dexie, or use it instead of localstorage for cached data
-- [ ] rename /user to /users
 - [ ] Memoize room list, currently every time the user switches chat rooms it pulls the full list
 - [ ] Fix toast, it gets in the way.
 Make it smaller and dismissable.